Please note, we are no longer accepting applications into our Coronavirus Response Fund.

 Voluntary organisations across Surrey have adapted quickly and efficiently to continue supporting our vulnerable local residents, but many are now at a crisis point due to pressures brought on by the pandemic, including severe financial loss and the surge in demand for their services.

-A recent report released by the National Emergencies Trust (NET) states that 1 in 8 people living in the UK expect to seek support from a charity or voluntary body in the next 12 months, as a direct result of challenges created by Covid-19.
+The report released by the National Emergencies Trust (NET) states that 1 in 8 people living in the UK expect to seek support from a charity or voluntary body in the next 12 months, as a direct result of challenges created by Covid-19.
 For more than half (61%) of these people, it will be the first time they have ever sought charitable support.

 We have been working closely together with organisations across the county, to identify crucial areas where funding support from our community is most needed.
 Key issues and concerns include: